+To systematize these features, we project the first-principles torque onto an orthonormal basis of vector spherical harmonics (VSH)~\cite{Belashchenko2020,Xue2023}.
+The corresponding symmetry-allowed expansion in Eq.~\ref{eq:taux_full} is derived in Appendix~\ref{appendix:sot}, and it disentangles the allowed torque channels.
+The lowest-order even terms are $\mathrm{Re}\,\boldsymbol{Y}^{\rm D}_{1,0}\propto \hat{\mathbf{m}}\times(\hat{\mathbf{z}}\times \hat{\mathbf{m}})$ and $\mathrm{Im}\,\boldsymbol{Y}^{\rm D}_{1,1}\propto \hat{\mathbf{m}}\times(\hat{\mathbf{y}}\times \hat{\mathbf{m}})$.
+Both terms are staggered between sublattices and efficiently compete with the intrinsic damping $\alpha(H_{\rm E}+K)$~\cite{Xue2021}.
 To demonstrate the dynamical impact of the torque, we numerically simulate the coupled LLG equation (Eq.~\ref{eq:LLG}) using representative parameters.
 For the anisotropy and exchange fields we take $K=1.31$ T and $H_{\rm E}=2.06$ T, based on existing experiments and first-principles estimates~\cite{Otrokov2019,Li2022}, and we adopt a Gilbert damping parameter $\alpha=0.01$, typical for magnetic materials~\cite{Cheng2024}.
 The results, shown in Fig.~\ref{fig4: spindynamics}(b), reveal that a modest electric field of $0.32$ V/nm is sufficient to drive the mixed vector $\mathbf{N}$ from the equatorial plane to the opposite hemisphere within $0.6$ ns.
 This deterministic reversal of $L_z$, enabled entirely by the in-gap time-reversal even torque, establishes a proof of principle for efficient out-of-plane control of the Néel order without dissipative currents.